qlab-utwente/Quantum-Dice-by-UTwente/3D print files/ConstructionManual.md

 This construction manual contains all information to build your own set of Quantum Dices.
 It includes the sourcing of components, 3D printing and the Assembly instructions.

 The Quantum Dice is developed by the University of Twente.
-All designs are freely available under the xxx licence.
+All designs are freely available under the MIT licence.

 For further information goto [Quantum Dice by University of Twente](ut.onl/quantumdice)